Updated January 4, 2023

-If a compressed archive/file is included as an input file for a job when your cluster is launched, any files in the zip file are automatically extracted to your job’s work directory prior to the job being run.
+If a compressed archive/file is included as an input file for a job when your A computing cluster consists of a set of loosely or tightly ...
+More is launched, any files in the zip file are automatically extracted to your job’s work directory prior to the job being run.
 When you refer to files extracted from zipped archives in your command line or script, be careful with the relative paths to your files.

 The zip file itself will remain in storage for you and can be used again as input for subsequent jobs if you choose to do so.
 The supported compressed formats are:

 - .tar, .tar.gz, .tgz, .gz

 When you are finished configuring your input files, the Input Files setup page should look like the example below.
 To continue the setup process, click Next.